Pazhassi Raja: Supporters

 Pazhassi Raja was assisted by eighty chieftains during his wars and some were entrusted with administrative responsibilities also.
-Most prominent of them are Chengoteri Chathu, Pallur Eman, Kaitheri Ambu, Kannavath Nambiar, Thalakkal Chandu, Sankaran Moopan and Edachena Kunkan.
+Most prominent of them are Chengoteri Chathu, Pallur Eman, Kaitheri Ambu, Kannavath Nambiar, Thalakkal Chandu, Sankaran Moopan and Edachena Kunkan.Among the Thiyyar chieftains who supported Pazhassi Raja were Pullambil Shankaran, a leader from Mattannur who fell in battle at the forefront of his soldiers.
+Other notable Thiyyar leaders devoted to Kaitheri Ambu included Daramman, Palolel Arayikutty, Kotiyeri Thondan, and Kanakott Pokkai, who collectively commanded forces of up to 700 musketeers.
+Additional prominent Thiyyar chieftains were Unnikunaen Kannan Thandeyan, Palayi Erayikutty, and Kalyatte Kannan, in whom Pazhassi Raja placed great trust due to their demonstrated bravery, tactical expertise, and unwavering loyalty.

 Forest forts

-In his decades-long war to oust invaders, Rajah developed an elaborate system of cantonments and forts in the jungly and mountainous part of his country.
+In his decades-long war to oust invaders, the Raja developed an elaborate system of cantonments and forts in the jungly and mountainous part of his country.

 Four of them are most important – granite fort on Purali range [modern Muzhakunnu] which was built by his ancestor Harischandra Perumal over a thousand years ago.
 He had another granite fort at Manatana.
-In Wynad, he had a great fort in Mananthavady which was reported to have ability to house his whole army of 6000 men.
+In Wayanad, he had a great fort in Mananthavady which was reported to have ability to house his whole army of 6000 men.
 He also had a stronghold in Todikulam near Kannavam which belonged to his supporter Kannavath Sankaran.

-Of all his strongholds, none survive today.
-Only ruins of Purali fort survive today.
+Of all his strongholds, none survive today such as Kottamalai in Cherambadi and Nellakotai in Pandalur etc. Only ruins of Purali fort survive today.
 It is today a heap of granite boulders.
 Only a tank still survives today.
 A nearby black-stone cave where Raja once lived can still be found.